INTEGRATED STEM EDUCATION RESEARCH CENTER

 Areas of Responsibility: Director, Associate Professor

 Dr. Leland Weiss is the Interim Director of Mechanical and Civil Engineering & Construction Engineering Technology, the Thurman Lauret Professor, and Associate Professor of Mechanical Engineering.
-Dr. Weiss has been at Louisiana Tech since 2008 and serves as the Director for Tech’s Grand Challenge Scholars Program.
+Dr. Weiss has been at Louisiana Tech since 2008 and is the Director of Tech’s Grand Challenge Scholars Program.
 Dr. Weiss is an NSF CAREER Award winner and directs and operates the IFM Efficiency and Scalable Devices research lab.
 Dr. Weiss has also worked for several years at Caterpillar, Inc. Dr. Weiss has active collaborations with industry and K-12 education professionals.
 These include efforts to utilize the Grand Challenges as STEM-based learning opportunities in the afterschool education environment.
 Dr. Weiss’s web page is at http://www2.latech.edu/~lweiss.

 Adjunct Faculty